livelace/gosquito/docs/config/flow.md

   name: "flow1"                             # DNS compatible flow name, must be unique.
   params:
     instance: 1                             # How many flow's instances should run in parallel.
-                                            # WARNING: Default parallelism is achieved by multiple dedicated flows,
+                                            # WARNING: Default parallelism is achieved by dedicated flows,
-                                            # not by instance amount.
+                                            # not by flow's instance amount.
 There are no atomic operations over data.
                                             # Use with cautions.

     interval: "5m"                          # How often flow should run (1s minimum).